 Changi Airport Passenger Terminal Building (PTB) 2 Bus Terminal is located at Basement 2 of Changi Airport Terminal 2.
-The terminal serves Changi International Airport along with two other basement stops at Terminal 1 and Terminal 3.
+The terminal serves Changi International Airport along with two other basement stops at Terminal 1 and Terminal 3, as well as a bus stop at Terminal 4.
 It is also linked to Changi Airport MRT Station.

 |Name||Changi Airport PTB2 Bus Terminal | 樟宜机场第二搭客大厦巴士终站|

 |Address||Unit B16-019-01, Changi Airport Terminal 2, 60 Airport Boulevard, Singapore 819643|